 - Lectures provide the explanation of basic principles, subject methodology, examples of problems and their solutions.

-- Laboratory exercises support practical mastering of themes presented in lectures.
+- Laboratory and computer exercises support practical mastering of themes presented in lectures.
 Active participation of students is required.

 Participation at lectures is recommended.
 Participation at other ways of instruction is checked.

 Course is taking advantage of e-learning (Moodle) system.

 Assesment methods and criteria linked to learning outcomes

 Evaluation of study results follows the Rules for Studies and Examinations of BUT and the Dean's Regulation complementing the Rules for Studies and Examinations of BUT.
 Up to 25 points are awarded for elaboration of all laboratory exercises and two individual work.
 The minimal scope of the elaboration of particular laboratory exercises and complementary questions are specified by a regulation issued by the guarantor of the course and updated for every academic year.
 A maximum of 15 points is awarded for completing individual work in computer exercises.
 Up to 60 points are awarded for the final oral examination and it is necessary to get at least 30 points for its successful completion.

 2. Linear synthesis of audio signals, additive and subtraction methods

 3. Digital synthesis, digital oscillators and wavetable methods, methods of hybrid synthesis.